There aren't any images for this school. Be the first to show your picture to thousands of people!

 Most Popular Fields of Study

-The Community College of Rhode Island has an open admissions policy so that any state resident may apply and be accepted to the school.
+The school has an open admissions policy so that any state resident may apply and be accepted to the school.
 Many programs do not require a high school diploma and most degrees and certificates can be completed within two years.
-Students should be aware when choosing a program that although CCRI may not require a diploma, a transfer school might.
+Students should be aware when choosing a program that although the college may not require a diploma, a transfer school might.
 Also, students attending several of the medical programs should be prepared to allow more than the standard two years to complete the programs.

 To begin the enrollment process, students will need to complete the online application and submit it along with transcripts and fees to the college.
 After receipt of these fees the school will contact the student via email with testing and orientation information.
 The next step is to take the Accuplacer English and Math Placement Test and complete the online orientation.
 Finally, students will attend an advising session during which registration for classes will occur.
 Prior to actually attending class, students must submit an immunization record in accordance with Rhode Island law.